 “The location of key project staff in Dunedin was a key consideration as this is important to the project’s overall success.
 The consultants will operate from either a Dunedin or Christchurch office.

 “Resource Coordination Partnership have been appointed to the Design Manager and Project Manager roles.
-RCP is one of Australia's largest independent project management consultancies with 35 years of experience.

 “Structural Engineering will be overseen by Holmes Consulting.
 Beca will be responsible for Building Services Engineering and Fire Engineer and Protection.